A Criterion for Decoding on the BSC: Notation, conventions and preliminaries

-\subsection{Fourier Analysis}
+\subsection{Fourier analysis}

 The Fourier basis is a useful basis for the space of functions mapping $\F_2^N$ to the real numbers.
-For $f,g \in \F_2^N\rightarrow \R$, define the inner product For every $x,y \in \F_2^N$, define the (normalized) character These functions form an orthonormal basis, namely for $y,y' \in \F_2^N$,
+We recall some of its properties below (see for e.g. \cite{2008wolffourier}).
+For $f,g \in \F_2^N\rightarrow \R$, define the inner product For every $x,y \in \F_2^N$, define the character These functions form an orthonormal basis, namely for $y,y' \in \F_2^N$,

-We define the Fourier coefficients $\hat{f}(y) = \langle f, \chi_y \rangle$.
+We define the Fourier coefficients $\hat{f}(y) := \langle f, \chi_y \rangle$.
 Then for $f,g : \F_2^N \rightarrow \R$, we have

 In particular,